History Files

 AD 1928 - 1939

 What today is Albania remained one of Europe's poorest states, always seeming to be on the fringes of meaningful advances in social conditions but never quite enjoying them.
 Its population of Albanians had found a semblance of independence from a millennium of control by the Eastern Roman empire when that edifice was crumbling in the thirteenth century.
-The Albanian '(First) Kingdom' lasted until 1392 when the Ottoman empire conquered and subsumed it.
+The Albanian '(First) Kingdom' lasted until 1392 when Venice conquered and subsumed it.

 The death of Emperor Stefan Dušan of Serbia in 1355 eventually led to Gjergj Kastrioti, known as 'Skanderbeg', creating a short-lived independent entity.
 He captured Kruja in November 1443 and declared its independence from the Ottomans.
 Under his leadership, the Albanian League, or 'League of Lezhë', was formed by the Albanian aristocracy as a military and diplomatic alliance.